-This is the next part of travel notes about our „tour de France” trip in 2007.
+This is the next part of travel notes about our „tour de France” trip.
 This part of the trip started on the Atlantic coast of France.

 Living on the Atlantic coast of France